Ralph Klein (basketball): Clubs

 Klein began his coaching career in 1964.
 In 1969, he was appointed as head coach of Maccabi Tel Aviv, with which he won 10 Israeli Super League championships, 9 Israeli State Cups, and the FIBA European Champions Cup (EuroLeague) championship of the 1976–77 season.
 He also coached the German League club Saturn Köln, and he won another Israeli State Cup title with Hapoel Tel Aviv.

 National teams

-As head coach of the senior Israeli national team, Klein won a silver medal at the 1979 EuroBasket, and also finished in sixth place at the 1981 EuroBasket and the 1983 EuroBasket.
-In 1983, he unexpectedly announced his appointment as the head coach of the senior West German national team.
+As head coach of the senior Israeli national team, Klein won a silver medal at the 1979 EuroBasket, and also finished in sixth place in 1981 and 1983.
+In the latter year, he unexpectedly announced his appointment as the head coach of the senior West German national team at the 1984 Summer Olympics.

-Klein led the West German national team to an eighth-place finish at the 1984 Summer Olympic Games, and to a fifth-place finish at the 1985 EuroBasket, which was held on West German home soil.
+Klein led West Germany to an eighth-place finish at the 1984 Summer Olympic Games, and to a fifth-place finish at the 1985 EuroBasket (which was held in West Germany).